OnePlus reveals plans to build a smart TV and wants you to name it

-OnePlus’ latest announcement is something of a curveball: The Chinese smartphone maker is soon to be a smart television maker, as well, with the launch of OnePlus TV.
+OnePlus’ latest announcement is something of a curveball: The Chinese smartphone maker is soon to add smart television maker to its title with the launch of the OnePlus TV.

 Founder and CEO Pete Lau revealed that he will head up the new TV division while remaining in control of the smartphone unit and said that he’s looking to capitalize on the burgeoning smart home industry.